smurfomen/QSerializer/README.md

 ## Workflow
 ## Create serialization class
-To get started, include qserializer.h in your code, inherit from QGadget and declare some serializable fields.
+To get started, include qserializer.h in your code, inherit from QSerializer and declare some serializable fields.
 For create serializable member of class and generate propertyes, use macro:
 - QS_FIELD
 - QS_COLLECTION